Relationships are tough!

 Saying and doing small, simple expressions of gratitude every day yields big rewards.
 When people feel recognized as special and appreciated, they’re happier in that relationship and more motivated to make the relationship better and stronger.

 Do something novel and be always ready to cater to your partner’s needs.
-Try to expand your concept of sex to include anything that involves close, intimate connection with your partner, such as sensual massages, taking a nice shower or bath together, reading an erotic story together, playing with some fun toys… the possibilities are endless.
-Show your partner your sexy side and be surprised.
-Sex is one the biggest factor in maintaining a relationship.
+Try to expand your concept of physical intimacy to include anything that involves close connection with your partner, such as sensual massages, taking a nice shower or bath together, reading an erotic story together, playing with some fun toys… the possibilities are endless.
+Show your partner your sultry side and be surprised.
+Physical intimacy is one the biggest factor in maintaining a happy relationship.

 One of the most important ingredients for a great relationship is accepting your partner’s flaws and shortcomings.
 Work on their insecurities if you happen to see any.
 Everybody has a past.
 Avoid digging deeper as it only brings awkwardness and resentment.
 If he/she had a past, accept it and move forward.
 There is a reason that they chose you and you are in their life.
 Remember that was the past and you are working towards being their future.
 Accept it Embrace it.

 A healthy relationship lasts long when you remember why you came into this relationship in the first place!
 Remove the negative vibes of uncertainty.
 And this is only possible when you communicate every once in a while about your expectations, insecurity, and where this relationship is heading.
 Don’t stress yourself under a blanket over midnight as to where this relationship is heading and what if a certain flaw of yours would make you lose the love of your life.
 Communicate your insecurities to your partner and definitely your partner will respond to it.